Little League Elbow

 Emergency safety firstUrgent warning signs are highlighted below.

 Little League elbow is the result of repetitive stress to the growth plate on the inside of the elbow.
 The greatest stress occurs during the acceleration phase of throwing a baseball.
-Growing bones are easily injured because the growth plate is much weaker than the ligaments and muscles that attach to it.
+Growing bones are easily injured because the growth plate is much weaker than the and muscles that attach to it.
 Kids with Little League elbow must take a break from all throwing for about 6 weeks.
-For pain and swelling, they can: Put ice or a cold pack on the elbow every 1–2 hours for 20 minutes at a time.
+For and , they can: Put ice or a cold pack on the elbow every 1–2 hours for 20 minutes at a time.
 This injury most often affects pitchers ages 9-14, though baseball players in other positions, as well as other overhead athletes such as volleyball players and football quarterbacks, may also be susceptible to little league elbow.

 Other Names